Vietnam.vn - Nền tảng quảng bá Việt Nam

 Người Lao ĐộngNgười Lao Động08/02/2024

 These days, the temperature in Europe is at 5-6 degrees Celsius.
-Not freezing, but for a flat-nosed, yellow-skinned person with a sinus infection like me, the cold is enough to tear apart all the ideas of traveling during the Vietnamese New Year that are "jumping numbers" in my head.
+Not freezing, but for a flat-nosed, yellow-skinned person like me with a sinus nose, the cold is enough to tear apart all the ideas of traveling during the Vietnamese New Year that are "jumping numbers" in my head.

 But all that was nothing compared to the cold that was invading my heart.
 Another year, exactly ten years, I had not been home.

 I miss the hustle and bustle of the kitchen since the day the Kitchen Gods were sent to heaven.
 I love the moment of cleaning up on the last day of the year.
-The smell of smoky hay makes my eyes sting but it is strangely warm.
+The smell of smoky hay stings my eyes but is strangely warm.

 Perhaps, in this country, far away Germany, there are many people like me.
 A little lonely on the days before Tet.
 But fortunately, there are many people like me so everything is better.